mrecos/klrfome/README.md

 [Check out the documentation site](https://mrecos.github.io/klrfome/)

-The purpose of this package is to solve the *Distribution Regression* problem for archaeological site location modeling; or any other data for that matter.
+The purpose of this package is to solve the *Distribution Regression* problem for noncontiguous geospatial features.
+The use case documented here is for modeling archaeological site locations.
 The aim of Distribution Regression is to map a single scalar outcome (e.g. presence/absence; 0/1) to a distribution of features.
 This is opposed to typical regression where you have one observation mapping a single outcome to a single set of